CuteNikki/discord-bot/README.md

 import { logger } from 'utils/logger';

 export default new Command({
+  // The module this command belongs to.
+  // It categorizes commands in the commands list.
   module: ModuleType.General,
-  // the module this command belongs to
-  // it categorizes commands in the commands list
+  // 1 second cooldown between command uses.
   cooldown: 1_000,
-  // 1 second cooldown between command uses
+  // Only developers can use this command.
   isDeveloperOnly: false,
-  // only developers can use this command
+  // The bot needs to have this permission to be able to use this command.
   botPermissions: ['SendMessages'],
-  // the bot needs to have this permission to be able to use this command
+  // The slash command data.
   data: new SlashCommandBuilder()
     .setName('preview-color')
-    // command name
     .setDescription('Sends an embed with a color to preview')
-    // command description
+    // Allowing the command to be used in guilds, DMs and private channels.
+    .setIntegrationTypes(ApplicationIntegrationType.GuildInstall, ApplicationIntegrationType.UserInstall)
+    // Allowing the command to be used in guilds, DMs and private channels.
+    .setContexts(InteractionContextType.BotDM, InteractionContextType.Guild, InteractionContextType.PrivateChannel)
+    // By default only users with the manage messages permission can see and use this command.
+    // UNLESS it was changed in the server settings under the integrations tab (per user or role).
     .setDefaultMemberPermissions(PermissionFlagsBits.ManageMessages)
-    // only users with the manage messages permission can see and use this command .addStringOption(
+    // Adding options
+    .addStringOption(
       (option) =>
         option
           .setName('color')
-          // option name
           .setDescription('The color to preview')
-          // option description
-          .setRequired(true)
-          // makes the option required
+          .setRequired(true) // Makes the option required.
-          .setAutocomplete(true)
+          .setAutocomplete(true) // Enable autocompletion.
-      // enables autocompletion
     ),
-  async autocomplete({ interaction, client }) {
+  // On input, the autocomplete function is called. async autocomplete({ interaction, client }) {
-    const input = interaction.options.getFocused();
-    // This gets us whatever the user has typed in the autocomplete const colors = [
+    // This gets us whatever the user has typed. const input = interaction.options.getFocused();

+    const colors = [
       { name: 'white', value: Colors.White.toString(16) },
       { name: 'aqua', value: Colors.Aqua.toString(16) },